 What are my values?
 There’s no point in pursuing a goal that doesn’t fit within your values, but most likely you will intuitively choose goals that do.

 What are my priorities?
 Maybe you have a new baby in the house, or maybe you just started working a new, more demanding job.
-Those things may be priorities right now, while bringing a new farm animal to the homestead isn’t.
+Those things may be priorities right now but bringing a new farm animal to the homestead may not be.

 Or perhaps beginning to raise your own meat has become a huge priority because you don’t want to eat sub-par meat anymore.
 Whatever it is for you, take it into consideration.